Major types of hormone receptors

-While the term “dissociated steroids” has been invented to describe the activity of compounds like RU-24858, we already know a better name for it—this is really just another example of agonist-specific coupling, and indeed a more compelling one than those we have seen with G protein-coupled receptors.
+While the term “dissociated steroids” has been invented to describe the activity of compounds like RU 24858, we already know a better name for it—this is really just another example of agonist-specific coupling, and indeed one that is more compelling and practically relevant than those we have seen with G protein-coupled receptors.

 11-β-Hydroxysteroid dehydrogenase prevents non-specific mineralocorticoid receptor activation